 Getting enough quality sleep is important for overall health and well-being.
 It can also be helpful in managing migraines.
 Lack of sleep can trigger migraines in some people.
 If you are struggling to get enough sleep, there are some things that you can do to improve your sleep habits.
 Some tips for better sleep include:

-Track symptoms, medications, activity, food, and more all within one app without the need to switch between multiple with the added benefit of advanced reports being generated between all your tracked data.
+Track symptoms, medications, activity, food, and more all in one app.
+You don’t need to switch between multiple apps, and the app generates advanced reports from all your tracked data.

 Personal Analytical Report